South Dakota Court Records

 Sealing and Expunging Criminal Records in South Dakota

 Given the social implications of having a publicly accessible criminal record, most criminal record holders often seek to seal or expunge their criminal histories.
 In South Dakota, these records are created and maintained by criminal justice agencies, and they are available to interested members of the public per the South Dakota Open Records Law.
-Thus, prospective employers, members of the press—and with the advent of electronic records—anyone with an internet connection may access and obtain criminal records from the record custodian.
-However, when a state statute restricts it, or a court order directs the sealing of a record, it ceases to exist in public domains.
+Thus, prospective employers, members of the press, and anyone with an internet connection may access and obtain criminal records from the record custodian.
+However, when a state statute restricts it or a court order directs the sealing of a record, it ceases to exist in public domains.

 The Difference Between Sealing and Expunging Criminal Records